Downing College welcomes Executive MBA (EMBA) students

 As the method of study and rhythm of the academic year is somewhat different to other degrees, it is hoped that the following information will outline what you need to know about being an Executive MBA (EMBA) student at Downing College.
 If you have any further questions, please contact the Graduate Admissions Officer.
 Alternatively, the Tutorial and Admissions Office is located on 'B' staircase and the office staff will help you with any queries you may have.
 If you have difficulty visiting during the opening hours, please contact the Tutorial and Admissions Office to make other arrangements.

-If you have a visa (in the form of a Biometric Residence Permit or BRP) to study in the UK the EMBA Admissions and Community Manager will scan this, together with your passport, as the University is required to do so within seven days of your first entry into the UK.
+If you have a visa (in the form of a Biometric Residence Permit or BRP) to study in the UK the EMBA Admissions and Community Manager will scan this on your arrival, together with your passport, as the University is required to do so within seven days of your first entry into the UK.
+For visa advice, please refer to the International Student Office website.

 - Rules and Guidelines